 That's not because the creators painstakingly made sure they used the same colors, effects, fonts, etc. but because all three were based on (or applied) the same Office Theme.
 It takes less than a minute to apply a new Theme, and change the look of a set of documents -- and as you will learn soon, it's so easy -- almost as easy as batting your eyelid four times in succession!

 So how do you bat your eyelid, er.... apply an Office Theme to an existing document?
-That's something I'll explore next.
+That's something we'll explore next.

 See Also: Stephanie Krieger. a Microsoft MVP discusses Themes, Quick Styles, cell styles, and background styles in this article on the Office Online site.